Bio

 Dissidentica had examined the fringes of our therapeutical neuro-society, Patriot Child had lashed out at its core.
 It was time for a new move, so we resurrected the late 1960s Swedish progg-movement with a new acoustic freedom-first EP in the summer of 2018.

 The song Free Woman spread rapidly on Hungarian alternative media.
 We heard from a nice old Jász lady who called it her “battle hymn,” and a friendly hun called Attila (for real!) translated the song to Hungarian.
-It also made us permanent pariahs at Swedish Radio, and we found ourselves shadow-banned under pressure from the EU censorship commissars because of some non-specified “values” they had.

 A review in the major libertarian magazine Nyheter Idag called us a “cult band,” and questioned why Swedish Radio never played us.
 Another critic called us “the musical scourge of political correctness,” a third called us “culture warriors,” and a fourth described us as a protest band in the tradition of Nina Simone and Buffy Saint-Marie.
-A worried fan posted “are Lilou & John satanists?” after we mocked the pious right for calling us wokes.
-A frenzied furry called us reactionary evangelicals after we mocked the sanctimonious left for calling us trads.

 Iconoclastic (2019)

+We therefore decided to try to become our own producers.
 We looked at Apple’s GarageBand and found a DAW that was easy enough to use for noobs like us, and still adequately versatile to fit our needs.
-Experimentation led us down a narrow path and there, on the ground, we found the crown of music and picked it up with our microphone.
+In the local music shop we found a cheap portable recording device, two even cheaper microphones, and a bunch of cords.
+Experimentation led us down a narrow path and there, on the ground, we found the crown of music and picked it up with two devilish smiles.

 The result was the infamous EDM album Iconoclastic in 2019, a high-octane set of eight subversive tracks that a fan compared to seeing The Clash live in 1977.
 The title track was a modernized English version of Avanti Ragazzi di Buda, and Pasokification was praised by a marxist as a “damn good song” in a mail conversation, and a nationalist wrote he used to play it on max volume in his car.

+USS Donald Trump turned POTUS into a metamorphic warship-megalodon chomping his way through the ocean, just to show that psychology triumphs political statements.
 A Swedish DJ expat in Poland reached out for a remix, and an Irish DJ asked for CDs for a contrarian party in Dublin.
 We never heard from him again.
 Poor sod.

 The album had been our mightiest roar and also our last album from the defiant years 2017-2019, when we released Dissidentica, Patriot Child and Airing from Kolyma.
 We stood like T-Rex at the rim of the Mesozoic era, looking at the fire ball falling from the sky, with a tiny rodent at its huge feet.
 One had to die for the other to be born.